Click to add text...

 While Jim produced the artists in the studio and Estelle managed the finances, a group of local musicians found their way to the Stax studio located at 926 E. McLemore.
 In summer 1962, 17-year-old keyboardist Booker T. Jones, 20-year-old guitarist Steve Cropper, and two seasoned players, bassist Lewie Steinberg and drummer Al Jackson Jr. were in the studio to back the former Sun Records star, Billy Lee Riley.
 During downtime, the four started playing around with a bluesy organ riff.
 Stewart was in the control booth.
 He liked what he heard, and he recorded it.
 The song evolved into Green Onions credited to Booker T. and The M.G.’s.
 The group, with horn players Floyd Newman, Wayne Jackson and Andrew Love and later bassist, Donald (Duck) Dunn, would play on hundreds of records produced by Stax over the next few years becoming the de facto house band for the label.

-Jerry Wexler knew what was happening at Atlantic and knew he couldn’t produce what Sam & Dave needed in New York.
-But he knew instinctively that Stax had the chops in Memphis.
-“So I said to Jim Stewart, ‘How about you go ahead?
+With a deal in mind, Wexler made the call to Stewart in Memphis.
+‘How about you go ahead?
 The contract is with us, but we will treat this exactly as a Stax record in terms of royalty and so on.’”
 Wexler was proposing a “loan” to Stax, an unusual arrangement with a few important caveats—most notably that Stax agree to split publishing royalties on any songs written by Stax staff for Sam & Dave, and that Atlantic retain ownership of the duo’s contract.
 “The deal was that they made the Sam & Dave masters at Stax, they did the mixes, send them up to us, and from there on we took it,” explained Wexler.
 (4) This deal was originally put into place when Wexler heard about a Rufus and Carla Thomas record titled ‘Cause I Love You and wanted to lease it from Stax for $5000 up front money and the right of first refusal on any future Stax release.
 This deal stood in place until 1968.
 (7)

 Once in Memphis, Sam & Dave stood outside the theater that housed the recording studio with Jim Stewart, (just) getting acquainted.
 Sam remembers he was acclimating to the idea of being in an old theater within a languishing retail district, taking it all in, when a colorful neighborhood character in a pink shirt, chartreuse pants, white belt, white shoes, pink socks, and bald head stopped his afternoon stroll in front of Jim Stewart.
 Jim introduced Sam & Dave to the songwriter and piano player Isaac Hayes.
 Along came another guy in a small hat and a large alpaca sweater, looking like the insurance salesman he was—David Porter, another writer for the studio.
 “Then I find out that during the daytime Jim works at the bank and at night he plays country music,” Moore continues.
 “Oh my God, the tears started streaming down my face.
 I looked at Dave and I said, ‘How could Atlantic do this to us?
 How could they?’”
 (8)